Errorname/prisma-multi-tenant/docs/Getting_Started.md

 ## 2. Initialize multi-tenancy to in your app

-Now that `prisma-multi-tenant` is available globally on your system, we can use it to initialize your application:
+Now that `prisma-multi-tenant` is available globally on your system, you can use it to initialize your application:

 ```sh
 # In your application directory: